 An overview of the summative determination, annual meaningful differentiation, and inclusion of student groups is presented below.
-An example can be found on the pages following the description of the weights of each indicator.
+An example can be found on pages 27-28.

 - (i) Each school will receive an overall score (translated to a percentile rank) and category.
-To make the summative determination, the following steps will be taken: - (1) Each measure will be given a score, calculated as a fraction of the whole.
-For example, a school where 80 percent of students earn credit for completion of a well-rounded curriculum would receive 8 of 10 points on that measure.
-The measure score will be based on all students. - (2) The measure scores will be summed to a total score, out of 100 possible points.
-This score will be given a percentile rank and category. - (3) For selected measures, an "equity gap" will be calculated for each student group.
-Maryland is currently studying the appropriate calculation to ensure that the gap is fair, meaningful, and clear.
-Student groups will not be aggregated. - (4) A school's category will be adjusted based on the number and size of its equity gaps.
-Maryland is currently studying the appropriate "rule" to ensure that a school with significant equity gaps will be reclassified at the next lower category.
+To make the summative determination, the following steps will be taken: - (1) Each measure for all students and for each student group will be given a numerical score. . - (2) All measures in the accountability framework will receive a score.
+The results for 'all students' will be summed to a total score, out of 100 possible points.
+This total score will be given a percentile rank and category determination. - (3) For selected measures, an "equity gap" will be calculated from the student group results.
+Maryland is currently studying the appropriate methodology to ensure that the measures selected and the gap calculation are fair, meaningful, and clear. - (4) A school or LEA category determination based on the 'all students' will be adjusted based on the number and size of the equity gaps.
+Maryland is currently studying the appropriate "rule" to ensure that a school with significant equity gaps will be re-classified to a lower category.